 Joovvin' with Dr. Michael Gervais

-Dr. Michael Gervais is a high performance psychologist focused on training the mindset skills and practices essential to pursuing and revealing one’s potential.
+World-leading sport psychologist, Dr. Michael Gervais focuses on training the mindset skills and practices essential to pursuing and revealing one’s potential.
 His clients include world record holders, Olympians, internationally acclaimed artists and musicians, MVPs from every major sport, and Fortune 100 CEOs.
 We recently caught up with him to learn more about performance psychology and how fear can be used as an advantage.

 What exactly does a performance psychologist do?